Kingdom of Orungu: Culture

 Despite their reputation as the most prominent slave traders in the region, some visitors to the kingdom left favorable reviews of the region and its people.
 John Newton visited the area in 1743 and remarked that they seemed "the most humane and moral people I ever met with in Africa; and they were the people who had the least intercourse with Europe at that time".
 This must not have remain true for very long.
 As time passed, the Orungu took on European dress and customs.
 However, the Orungu people held strongly to their traditional beliefs and were hostile to European missionaries; the mission at Baraka was a diplomatic manoeuvre as part of their negotiations with anti-slavery forces.
 As a result, few gained western educations thus limiting their influence in colonial administration or post-colonial politics of Gabon.
 Today, the former slaver tribe is one of Gabon's smaller ethnic groups numbering around 10,000 people.

 Decline

 The fall of the Orungu Kingdom was directly tied to the European suppression of the slave trade.
 The king had become dependent on it and was unable to maintain the custom of royal patronage without it.
 This caused the kingdom to disintegrate and in 1873, Chief Ntchengué signed a treaty granting the French a post on Orungu territory.
-In 1927, the French had colonized the remnants of the kingdom.
+In 1927, the French disestablished the monarchy.
+The current agamwimboni is Mbongo Ntchounga.